thewoodfish/ai-proof-vault/README.md

 }
 ```

-5. Store on Filecoin

-We bundle this and store it through Warm Storage → receive a CID.
+5. Store on Filecoin: We bundle this and store it through Warm Storage to receive a CID.

-6. Verification

-We take a second image → hash it → compare with stored hash.
+6. Verification: We take a second image → hash it → compare with stored hash.

 If equal → Verified Original.
 If not → Mismatch (fake or modified).